hpigot/hpigot.github.io/_posts/2019-07-14-clubstructure.md

 ---
 layout: page
-title: "Where Things Left Off in 2018 - a Model for Student-Led Maker Clubs"
+title: "A Model for Student-Led Maker Clubs"
-teaser: "During the founding year of the club it underwent many changes in structure and schedule.
-Here I'll run though the story of those changes, and the details of the final club structure we settled on."
+teaser: "Where things left off with the Himalayan Makers Guild in 2018."
 image:
    thumb: "/clubstructure/logofinal-thumb.jpg"
 header: